ethereum-optimism/community-hub/src/docs/developers/bedrock.md

 The execution engine runs a slightly modified version of geth.
 In terms of EVM equivalence, it is [even closer to upstream geth](https://github.com/ethereum-optimism/reference-optimistic-geth/compare/master...optimism-prototype) than the current version.

-This equivalence lets us synchronize a lot faster.
+One important feature that we inherit from upstream geth is their peer to peer synchronization, which allows for much faster synchronization (from other Optimism execution engine).
+Note that it is allowed, not required.
-The execution engine *can* synchronize from the rollup node (such synchronization is necessary for censorship resistance), but it can also synchronize from other Optimism execution engines, which is a lot faster.
+For censorship resistance, an execution engine can synchronize purely from the rollup node that receives data from L1.
-To trust the synchronization it has to match with the state root that is always provided by the rollup node.
+There are two types of synchronization possible:

+1. **Snap sync**, which only synchronizes the state up to the point that has been submitted to L1.
+1. **Unsafe block sync**, which includes everything the sequencer created, even if it hasn't been written to L1 yet.

 ## Behind the scenes